Kingxukai/linux/Documentation/driver-api/thermal/sysfs-api.rst

 					callback provided by sensor driver.
 			set_trips	a pointer to a function that sets a temperature window.
 When this window is
-					left the driver must inform the thermal core via thermal_zone_device_update.
+					left the woke driver must inform the woke thermal core via thermal_zone_device_update.
 			get_trend 	a pointer to a function that reads the sensor temperature trend.